ssbc/ssb-server/README.md

 Congratulations!
 You are now ready to scuttlebutt with your friends!

-P.S. if you get the error that your invite code is not valid try opening port 8008 on your router, its what worked for me.
+P.S. if you get the error that your invite code is not valid, when using the invite code on a client trying to connect to your server, try opening port 8008 on your router, it’s what worked for me.

 ## Applications